ShinySkink9185/Klonoa-Project-Test/README.md

 ASSETS TAKEN FROM:
 Klonoa: Empire of Dreams (GBA)
-Ripped by Frario, AzRaezel/Dan, Dark Angel, DogInDaGrass
+Ripped by Frario, AzRaezel/Dan, Dark Angel, DogInDaGrass Made by Bandai Namco

 Sonic the Hedgehog (Game Gear)
 Ripped by Techokami
+Made by SEGA, Ancient

 SPECIAL THANKS (in alphabetical order):
 1337b2